 First, a “in productIon” video:

 The PixelBlaze v3 and sensor expansion board are wired into the inside breast pocket of the jacket, through a small hole cut into the pocket.
 The whole coat is powered off USB power routed directly through the PB (USB battery pack → Micro USB into the PB → out to the LEDs) with a cheap / small USB cell phone battery.
 There’s an in-line USB on/off switch to turn it on and off.
-I used Amazon.com for the switch and https://www.amazon.com/gp/product/B08T8TDS8S for the power.
+I used https://www.amazon.com/gp/product/B07CG2VGWG for the switch and Amazon.com for the power.
 Note: this only works if you’re quite careful of your power budget, but is really great for this use case.

 There’s 189 pixels, wired in offset lines (and not done particularly carefully) and hot glued between the outside of the coat and the inner lining (glued to back of the outside of the coat).
 (I had 200 total pixels available, but 189 happened to be the number that “fit” when I laid out all the wires, and clipped the rest).

 I used the helper web mapper application, after taking two photos (of the left and right side) of the coat (with the inner lining lifted out of the way; it was later re-attached at the bottom), and carefully photoshopping out the distortion and fixing alignment issues.
 See this photo: